by David Fuentes, Ph.D.

 Some examples of nested figures.

-And now for a real life example.
-The opening gesture of “Always on My Mind” (on “Maybe I”) is sung to a consonant 3-Note Scale.
+For a real life example, the opening gesture of “Always on My Mind” (on “Maybe I”) is sung to a consonant 3-Note Scale.
 The “I” hangs alone, vulnerably so.
 The response (on “quite as often”) is sung to a Return figure, which, because it contains a 3-Note Scale, makes it feel like a repetition of the first gesture.
 But not so fast.

 The “extra” note (E4) at the end of “often” not only marks a departure, it also sits uneasily against the B minor harmony beneath it.
 That friction deepens the sense of regret—musically expressing what the lyrics only hint at.
 We do and don’t hear the same thing twice.
 And there’s the rub.